jondcampbell/vue-fantasy-picker/README.md

 ## Phase 2
 - Ability to dynamically set the players name column, scoring stats columns and the non-scoring stats columns.
 This can be done by clicking little icon on column title and setting option.
 - More color schemes!
-- Ability to work for more sports and fantasy modes
 - Ability to draft a dream team by generating loads of teams and figuring out the best one
-- Team configuration of positions